flyspray/flyspray.github.io/_manual/comments.md

 ### Attachments
 If you are a member of a group with the *Create Attachments* permission, you will see a file dialog beneath the *Add Comment* text area.
 You are then able to attach a file to your comment, using the comment text as a description of what you are attaching.
 If you want to attach more than one file, click the *Select More Files* button to show another file dialog.
 You can attach unlimited files to each comment.

+See the [attachments](/manual/attachments) page for more info on this.

 ### Typical problems
 If there is no "Attachment" dialog...
   - Check that "W" and "X" permissions exist for the attachments directory.